abdullahfahim2/Calculator/README.md

-It's a Simple kivy application ,Which can be use to Calculate .
+It's a Simple GUI Projects ,Which can be use to Calculate .

 it's a test project!!
 </br>